obrasier/obrasier.github.io/_posts/2020-06-10-neeerd-pledge.md

     121  Australia    92   65.2  v England    The Oval 1890-08-11
     123  Australia   102   60.2  v England    The Oval 1890-08-11

 Whoa, after a strong start, Australia have by far the longest losing streak.
 Sad, pandas gave me sad pandas.
-It's so much more than twice as bad as the next worst.
+Almost twice as bad as the next worst.
 Here's the full list:

                 team  under_200
     0        Australia         21